jacobcalvert/fldigi-build/README.md

 This is a dockerfile/image to build the fldigi, flmsg and flrig apps for Linux.
 Prebuilt at https://hub.docker.com/repository/docker/jacobcalvert/fldigi-build

 # Usage
 To use the image, pull and run it.
-Your current working directory will have three folders when the build is finished, and the respective binaries will be in their default locations down in the */src/ directores.
+Your current working directory will have three folders when the build is finished, and the respective binaries will be in their default locations down in the */src/ directories.

+# How's it work?
+W1HKJ has fantastically used a standardized format for his release on his website.
+This dockerfile and script pulls the readme down, grabs the version number, pulls down the appropriate archive, unarchives it, configures, and builds it.
+The script is pretty self-explanatory, give it a look.

 ## Note
 You'll probably want to chown the resultant files since they will be owned by root.

 ## Command
 ```
-jacob@jacob-aspire:/tmp/fldigi$ docker run --rm -v $PWD:/opt/source jacobcalvert/fldigi-builder:latest
+jacob@jacob-aspire:/tmp/fldigi$ docker run --rm -v $PWD:/opt/source jacobcalvert/fldigi-build:latest
 Building fldigi-4.1.18
 --2021-05-26 12:39:39--  http://www.w1hkj.com/files//fldigi/fldigi-4.1.18.tar.gz
 Resolving www.w1hkj.com (www.w1hkj.com)...
 143.95.246.118